Tini4/FRI_scheduler/README.md

 # FRI scheduler

-Create your schedule for FRI faculty.
+Create your schedule for UL FRI.

 ## Usage